35 Amazing Things to Do in the City of Kalamazoo

 1924 Whites Rd, Kalamazoo, MI 49008

-All of this history comes with a long-standing policy: all shoes are guaranteed to fit.
-If a child outgrows his shoes within their policy’s time frame, the replacement pair is pro-rated.
+All of this history comes with a long-standing policy: all shoes are guaranteed to fit: If a child outgrows his shoes within the policy’s time frame, the replacement pair is prorated.

 Kalamazoo Kids Shoe Store